How Shielding Materials Prevent Electromagnetic Interference (EMI) in Cable Systems

 What Is Electromagnetic Interference (EMI)?

-· Electromagnetic Fields (EMF): Invisible fields produced by electrical currents or magnetic materials that interfere with cable signals.
+• Electromagnetic Fields (EMF): Invisible fields generated by current-carrying conductors or magnetic materials that interfere with surrounding electronic systems.

 1. Reflection of Electromagnetic Waves